GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 $ gsutil defacl ch -u AllUsers:R gs://YOUR_PROJECT_ID.appspot.com
 ```

-## Create and configure a Cloud SQL instance
+### Create and configure a Cloud SQL 2nd generation instance

-If you will use App Engine flexible environment, create a Cloud SQL
-2nd generation instance, and if you will use App Engine standard
-environment, create a Cloud SQL 1st generation instance.

-In this guide, we use `wp` for various resource names; the instance
+Note: In this guide, we use `wp` for various resource names; the instance
 name, the database name, and the user name.

-### Create and configure a Cloud SQL 1st generation instance(for standard environment)

-Go to the [SQL settings in the Cloud Console][sql-settings] and create
-an instance `wp` and database named `wp`.
-Go to the Access Control ->
-Users, then change the password for `root@localhost`.
-You will use
-this password for accessing from App Engine application.

-Also create the `wp` database in the local mysql server.
-The local
-mysql instance is required to run `wp-cli` tool for
-installing/upgrading plugins and themes.

-### Create and configure a Cloud SQL 2nd generation instance(for flexible environment)

 You can create a new Cloud SQL Second Generation instance with the
 following command: